 Leakage emissions refer to the changes in anthropogenic greenhouse gas (GHG) emissions and/or removals that occur outside the defined project boundary but are attributable to the project activity.

+In accordance with the requirements of the Standard for Addressing leakage in mechanism methodologies (A6.4-STAN-METH-005) (Version 1.0), this methodology identifies all potential sources of leakage relevant to Green Ammonia production project activities and provides guidance on addressing them.

 Leakage emissions sources in green ammonia production includes: